Write Your Novel: 5 Tips to Help You Prepare

 One writing coach suggested to me that it helps to keep the setting somewhat familiar for the reader and change up only a few key things.
 If everything is completely different, it makes it hard for people to relate easily.
 They’ll get confused and put the book down.
 Also, you can wind up spending a lot of time explaining the nuances of the world, which can be boring and pull the reader out of the story.

 As you prepare to write your novel, think of all the aspects of the world that you will need the reader to understand.
 Sometimes it works to create intricate background stories that delve into the history of the society.
 Of course, it’s never a good idea to dump this data in a prologue or the first few chapters, as it clogs up the story with a lot of facts.
-Instead, talented authors weave information seamlessly into the story.
-However, you, the creator of this world, must understand the basics of the universe that you’re building so that you can craft your story within the rules and guidelines of it.

 Some authors enjoy creating detailed maps of their worlds to orient the readers with the layout of the land.
 You’ll also sometimes find detailed genealogy tables for a family of characters in the book.
 There are many ways to build a world.
 Select the ones that work for you and your story.

 It’s easy to say that you want to write your novel.
 It’s another matter altogether to create a plan to actually do it.
 I’m reminded of the “Just Do It” motivational video that circulated a few years ago.
 There’s some truth in that statement.
 Sometimes you just need to bypass all the distractions that inevitably will crop up and decide that you’re going to complete your book.
 However, there are a few things you can do to set yourself up for success.

 Find a comfortable spot to write your novel